warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

   `{"foo": {"$gt": 2}}`

 In this example,
-Cloudant Query uses the `json` type index because both types of indexes could satisfy the selector.
+Mango uses the `json` type index because both types of indexes could satisfy the selector.

-<div></div>

 To identify which index is being used by a particular query, send a `POST` to the `_explain` endpoint for the database,